mantis3de/game-export-pipeline-docs/docs/faq.md

 ---

-## Asset Preflight window & profiles
+## Asset Validator window & profiles

 ??? question "Where did the Validation and Fix panels go?"
-    They're now inside the **Asset Preflight** window — click **Open Asset Preflight** at the top of the GameExport tab.
+    They're now inside the **Asset Validator** window — click **Open Asset Validator** at the top of the GameExport tab.
 Validation and results live in **Scan**.
 The viewport tools (Individual Steps, Collision Setup, LOD Tools, Export) are still in the N-panel — manual fixes are in **Individual Steps**.

 ??? question "The window closes when I click Scan Folder / Export / Fix."
     That's a Blender limitation: operator buttons in a dialog popup close it after running.
 Tab switches, picking a profile and **Run Validation** keep it open (they act in place).
 Just reopen the window with one click — your results are still there.
 For long issue lists, work in the **docked GameExport sidebar** instead — it has a real scrollbar.